Hammer Mills

 Another advantage of hammer mills is their efficiency.
 They are able to process large quantities of material in a relatively short period of time, making them ideal for use in high-volume production environments.
 They are also relatively low maintenance, as they have few moving parts and are simple to operate.

 One of the main drawbacks is that they generate a relatively large amount of noise and vibration, which can be a concern in some work environments.
 They also produce a large amount of dust, which can be a safety hazard unless paired with a dust collection system.
+Third, because they operate by forcing product through a mesh, exceptionally sticky product can clog the mesh and reduce efficiency.
 Finally, they generate more heat than other methods, which can be cause for concern in applications when compounds or the nutrients within are sensitive to heat.

 There are several factors to consider when selecting a hammer mill for a particular application.
 These include the type and size of the material being processed, the desired particle size, the capacity of the mill, and the available power source.